 |Beam Size||0.2 (V) x 0.2 (H) mm, best: 0.05 (V) x 0.05 (H) mm|

 |Energy Range||4.5 - 1300 eV (275 - 0.95 nm)|

 |Samples||Atomis, Molecules, Clusters, Gases, Liquids, Atmospheric particles, Nanoparticles, Solids, Surfaces and Interfaces|

 Capabilities available for users

 The photon energy range extends from 4.5 eV to about 1300 eV and is covered by two gratings.
-A 92 lines/mm grating (G2) can be used from 4.5 eV to 50 eV, while the 600 lines/mm grating works above 15 eV.
+A 92 lines/mm grating (G2) can be used from 4.5 eV to 50 eV, while a 600 lines/mm grating works above 15 eV.
 However, the photon flux decreases considerably toward high photon energies.
 The actually usable photon energy range depends on the nature of particular experiments.

 The beamline has achieved a resolving power of about 11000 at 400 eV photon energy using the exit slit of ~10 um in the monochromator.

-FinEstLUMI can be used to measure fluorescence emission from different kinds of solids in the infra-red, visible and ultraviolet spectral ranges.
+The PLES can be used to measure fluorescence emission from different kinds of solids in the infra-red, visible and ultraviolet spectral ranges.
 The excitation functions of these emissions can be determined by scanning the incident photon energy.

 Further information about the end stations can be found under submenu “Experimental stations”.

 Single-bunch operation can be offered on certain beamline commissioning days (Tuesdays).
 If you would like to add a single-bunch day to your regular beamtime proposal, you should check this option as a detector under the selection of the end station (available for the PLES and GPES) and explain in your beamtime proposal why single-bunch operation is needed.